dj1ch/pico-key/README.md

 **How long will it be until a release?**

 Most of the changes haven't been tested and it is yet to work as intended.
 This might take a while depending on how long it will take to implement the wanted feature(s).
-Most likely this will all be finalized sometime around late April 2024
+Most likely this will all be finalized sometime around late summer (July to August) 2024.

 **Can it do things other than Keystroke injection?**